SiamakAB/immersive-digital-twin-lab/docs/data-requirements.md

    - Submit it along with corresponding files or cloud links.

 2. **Submission Options**
-   - **DIWA DataLab (preferred):** Upload datasets, 3D models, and related files to the collaborative cloud workspace on CSC Rahti infrastructure.
+   - **DIWA DataLab:** Upload datasets, 3D models, and related files to the collaborative cloud workspace on CSC Rahti infrastructure.
    - **Email submission:** Send completed materials directly to `siamak.bazzaz@oulu.fi`.

-Your contributions are essential for creating accurate, meaningful, and immersive XR demonstrations.
+*Your contributions are essential for creating accurate, meaningful, and immersive XR demonstrations.*

 ---

-> ⚠️ **Note:** This page is under construction.
+⚠️ ***Note:** This page is under construction.
 Updates and clarifications will be provided as the Immersive Digital Twin Lab develops.
-Feedback, suggestions, and questions are highly appreciated.
+Feedback, suggestions, and questions are highly appreciated.*